How to Find a Good Man: Tips for Busy Single Women

 An impressive 85 percent of men and women said they do not have trouble meeting people.
 Yet, two-thirds (61 percent) admit to not following their instincts when first encountering someone to whom they are attracted.

 When you’re unemployed, you do everything in your power to find a job.
 Why?
 Because finding a job is vital.
 Yet, when you’re single you…wait for Mr. Right to trip over you on the street?
 Your love life should be just as important as your professional life.
-The same energy and effort you put into finding work should be put into finding a good man.
+The same energy and effort you put into finding work should be put into finding a potential partner.
 You can’t say you want to learn how to find a good man without putting yourself out there.

 Making an effort to create more encounters, whether they are online or in person, doesn’t mean you’re desperate and it doesn’t diminish your vibrant single life.
 It’s simply about creating time to search for love — and it is a search.
 So many people want to cut to the chase and just find someone, like turning over a rock and finding a golden nugget.
-In fact, the quest for love is far more like panning and prospecting — a lot of effort, not as much immediate reward.
-The point is, there’s always the potential to hit it big.
+In fact, the quest for a good partner is far more like panning and prospecting — a lot of effort, not as much immediate reward.
+The point is, there’s always the potential to hit it big and find yourself in a romantic relationship with a good guy.

 When asked what’s preventing them from meeting the right person, men and women agree that: “no time” (38 percent) ranks highest, followed by “no good places to meet” (28 percent) and then “all the good ones are taken” (20 percent).